NATIONAL IRRIGATORS’ COUNCIL

 KEY MESSAGES

-The National Irrigators' Council wants to see healthy rivers and wetlands because we are locals too and that is why we are committed to finalising the Murray Darling Basin Plan without unnecessarily burdening our industries and communities and ensuring clear environmental outcomes are achieved.
+The National Irrigators' Council wants to see healthy rivers and wetlands because we are locals too and that is why we are committed to enforcing compliance with current Sustainable Diversion Limits - as the core component of the Murray Darling Basin Plan.

 Policy Position Statements relating to the Murray Darling Basin Plan